Dry Fish Contamination

-Dry fish is the most alluring dishes that loved by all most all Bengali.
+Dry fish is the most alluring dish that is loved by all most all Bengalis.
 Along with mind-blowing flavor and taste, it has many nutritional values too.
-It is a good source of protein, calcium, phosphorus, iron, calorie, vitamins etc. Since Bangladesh is a riverine and sea-shore country there is found different kind of dried fishes like Rupsa, Chalya, Ritha, Chaply, chada, Ilsha, kakchi, lokka, sonapata, shaplapata, baine and lots more.
-It fulfills 5 percent demand of fish and it has brought 200 cores taka every year by exporting dry fish until 2012.
-After the collection, the fish is dried and packaged to supply in the local and international market.
-Dried fish that are exporting are produced in Cox’s Bazar area most.
+It is a good source of protein, calcium, phosphorus, iron, calorie, vitamins, etc. Since Bangladesh is a riverine and sea-shore country; different kinds of dried fishes like Rupsa, Chalya, Ritha, Chaply, chada, Ilsha, kakchi, lokka, sonapata, shaplapata, baine and lots more can found here.

 It fulfills 5 percent demand for fish and it has brought 200 cores taka every year by exporting dry fish until 2012.
 After the collection, the fish is dried and packaged to supply in the local and international markets.
 Dried fish that are exported are produced mostly in Cox’s Bazar.

 Finding homemade fresh dry fish is way too impossible now.
 So there isn’t left any other option than eating fish available in the market knowing their the low quality.
 Though dry fish is highly demanded, there is no quality control system or proper storing processes either.
 The common method of storing fish for a long time is applying harmful chemicals and fertilizers.